 Compared to what they would pay in their home countries – namely Canada and the United States – long-term visitors and expats find that living in Mexico is HIGHLY affordable.
-In fact, living in Mexico is about 53% less than living the U.S. or Canada as noted by NUMBEO.
+In fact, living in Mexico is about 53% less than living in the U.S. or Canada as noted by NUMBEO.
 NUMBEO goes on to highlight the cost of living in specific Mexican communities.
-We selected the neighbouring community of Puerto Escondido as Huatulco was not on the list.
+We selected Puerto Escondido as a reference.

 Calling All Foodies

-If you're planning to do your own cooking, you'll need to visit the neighbourhood markets or grocery stores.
-Prices vary, depending on seasons and specials, but you can expect to pay the following* for these must-have items:
+If you’re planning to do your own cooking, you’ll need to visit the neighbourhood markets or small grocery stores for the best, local prices.
+Prices vary, depending on seasons and specials, but you can expect to pay the following* for these must-have items.
+Prices, of course, vary by region.
+The table below is intended as a general reference to a city like Puerto Escondido.

 |Food Item||Mex.
 Pesos||US Dollar|